 Our Updated COVID-19 Response

 As we continue to face a global pandemic, we have careful plans to address the continued public health risks posed by the virus.
-We will follow scientific expertise and industry standards for hygiene and cleanliness, encourage the use of cautious practices among our staff and guests, and communicate all changes to our policies as we continue to adapt.
+We will follow scientific expertise and industry standards for hygiene and cleanliness, expect the use of cautious practices among our staff and guests, and communicate all changes to our policies as we continue to adapt.

-Exploring the outdoors revives joy, inspires wonder, and strengthens bonds; it may be more important now than ever before.
 Sharing with others the beauty of nature, connection, and camaraderie in a healthy, supportive atmosphere has always been the core of what we do.
-If you decide to join us for a trip in 2021, recognize that we are doing our best to take care of our guests and staff; in turn, we ask that you join us as an active participant in managing risk to yourself and others.
+If you join us for a trip in 2021, please recognize that we are doing our best to take care of our guests and staff; in turn, we ask that you join us as an active participant in managing risk to yourself and others.
 Follow along with Alaska’s COVID response and traveler requirements here.

 Prepared & Trained Guides